 The Cornell University Chorale is a mixed voice choir of over 100 singers that focuses on the developing each individual's vocal technique and musicianship.
 Members learn crucial skills that enable them to pursue in a lifetime of musical exploration.
 The group is comprised of both Cornell students and Ithaca residents, allowing members to meet members of their local community.

 The Cornell University Glee Club (TTBB) is one of our two flagship groups, and a premier touring ensemble.
-It boasts a history of nearly 150 years of brotherhood and musical excellence.
+It boasts a history of 150 years of brotherhood and musical excellence.
 The group performs regularly on campus, sings for major university events, and embarks on domestic or international tours every year.
 The Glee Club frequently collaborates with the Chorus to explore SATB repertoire.

 The Chorus (SSAA) is a premier touring ensemble and our other flagship group.
 The Chorus is comprised of treble singers who also happen to be incredible leaders, collaborators, and friends.
 They perform at Cornell University and in the Ithaca area, and embark on domestic or international tours every year.
 The Chorus frequently collaborates with the Glee Club to explore SATB repertoire.